 We also provide opportunities for linking MSW studies with Gerontology and Women's Studies.
 You can review our list of faculty and areas of expertise in the MSW Application Guide.

-Please complete and return the application, which you can obtain from the Graduate Studies website and arrange for one copy of official transcripts of your marks to be forwarded directly to the Faculty of Graduate Studies.
-You must also fill out a Supplemental Information Form and a study plan as part of the application.
+Please complete and submit the on-line application, which you can obtain from the Graduate Studies website and arrange for one copy of official transcripts of your marks to be forwarded directly to the Faculty of Graduate Studies.
+You must also complete the supplemental information form and a study plan as part of the application.
 Study plan information can be found in the MSW Application Guide.

 When your file is complete, the Departmental Graduate Studies Admissions Committee will make their admission decision.
 You will be advised of their decision as well as the financial assistance you may expect for the year.

 If you are offered a Graduate Assistantship, the assistantship constitutes remuneration which is determined yearly.
 This amount is paid over the combined fall and winter terms in exchange for two hundred and seventy (270) hours of work, which you will provide.
 Please refer to the Student Guide for this year's GA amount.
 The University also offers scholarships and bursaries, which must be applied for.

 If you have any questions regarding the program please email the Faculty of Graduate Studies at firstname.lastname@example.org and they would be pleased to answer them.
 For application information, please contact email@example.com.

 We hope you will consider joining us at Lakehead University.

-Dr. Jodie Murphy, Assistant Professor & Graduate Coordinator
+Dr. Angela Hovey, Associate Professor & Graduate Coordinator